Orchha , Madhya Pradesh

 Orchha (or Orchcha/Urchha), frozen in time and a tranquil hamlet now, used to be the capital of the Bundelkhand Empire once.
+Orchha, a town of rich historical heritage will take you back in the time of Rajas and Maharajas.
 Have you heard about ‘shifts in time’?
 These are moments when people experience a moment of déjà vu of having gone back in time by several centuries.
 This is one place where you might certainly feel so.
 Orchha takes you back in time.
 Founded in 16th century by the Bundela chief, Rudra Pratap, this town located by the Betwa River is a dreamland for History enthusiasts.
 There’s the Chturbhuj Temple built on an enormous platform of stone.
 There’s a flight of hidden staircase to the rooftop.
 You cannot miss the view from there.

 Orchha meaning ‘hidden’ is located on the banks of River Betwa which makes the setting even more beautiful and living up to its name.
 The striking forts, poetry carved chattris and the walls of the temples make the place delightful.
 The rich heritage of medieval times showcases the town Orchha.
 The picturesquely fascinating and medieval city attracts the tourists to its majestic temples and forts.
 The architecture adorns the natural colors in it.